asdyxcyxc/FULLSHADE.github.io/_posts/2020-04-20-Windows-10-kaslr-infoleak.md

 title: Leaking Kernel Addresses on Windows 10 1607, 1703
 ---

-This post covers a few techniques to leak kernel addresses on a Windows 10 system using C++.
+This post covers a technique to leak kernel addresses on a Windows 10 (RS1, RS2) system using C++.
 This post is also the compliment to the github repository which holds a few information leakage POCs that will soon be public.

 ----